Create solutions and projects

 That being said, solutions and projects are not required to develop apps in Visual Studio.
 You can also just open code that you have cloned from Git or downloaded elsewhere.
 For more information, see Develop code in Visual Studio without projects or solutions.

-To create a project from a project template
+Create a project from a project template

 Create a project from existing code files